Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Results

-The theory presented in section \ref{sec:specTransfer} suggests that the slowing down observed before the attractor crisis can be explained by the approach of the spectrum of the semigroup of transfer operators towards the imaginary axis.
-To test this theory here, we apply the numerical method presented in section \ref{sec:approxSpectrum} and estimate transition matrices from the time series of the NH SIC and the Eq MST, observables selected for being most sensitive to the slowing down (cf. fig. \ref{fig:ACF}) and most relevant in terms of ice-albedo feedback (see section \ref{sec:moments}).
+The theory presented in section \ref{sec:methodology} suggests that the slowing down \emph{of the decay of correlations} observed before the attractor crisis can be explained by the approach of some \emph{unstable resonances} to the imaginary axis.
+To test this theory here, we apply the numerical method presented in section \ref{sec:approxSpectrum} and estimate transition matrices from the time series of the NH SIC and the Eq MST, observables selected for being most sensitive to the slowing down of the decay of correlations (see remark~\ref{rmk:choiceObs}) and for being most relevant in terms of ice-albedo feedback (see section \ref{sec:moments}).

+Note first that the theory presented in section \ref{sec:methodology} has been worked out for autonomous maps.
+In the application considered here, the time series have been sub-sampled to one year time steps, by taking yearly averages.
+The transfer operators considered in this application are thus induced by the time-one-year map corresponding to these yearly averaged time series.

-We first consider a one dimensional reduced phase space defined from the NH SIC or the Eq MST alone.
+Several observation operators $h$ will be considered.
+Let us first take a one dimensional reduced state space with $h$ having only one component, either defined as the NH SIC or as the Eq MST alone.
 A grid of $50$ boxes spanning the interval $[-5 \sigma, 5\sigma]$, where $\sigma$ is the standard deviations of each observable, is taken.
-The width of the domain is chosen so as to avoid boundary effects which tend to result in a spectrum spuriously too far from the imaginary axis.
+The width of the domain is chosen so as to avoid boundary effects which tend to result in a spectrum spuriously far from the imaginary axis.
 The choice of the number of boxes is a trade-off between the resolution of short spatial and temporal scales and the quality in the estimates of the transition probabilities.
-A lag of one year was chosen (i.e., at the sampling frequency of the time series) which should allow us to determine the eigenvalues corresponding to time scales as short as one year.
-However, it is shown in \ref{sec:robust} that our results are relatively robust to changes in the grid, the lag and to the sample size.
+A lag of one year was chosen (i.e.~at the sampling frequency of the time series).
+It is shown in \ref{sec:robust} that our results are fairly robust to changes in the grid, the lag and to the sampling.
+This does not mean that the true unstable resonances are being approximated but rather that the eigenvalues of the reduced transfer operators have converged and that memory effects in the reduced space are weak.

+The leading reduced unstable resonances, calculated from the eigenvalues of the transition matrices, are estimated for different values of the solar constant and the corresponding rates calculated from (\ref{eq:reducedEigenvalues}) are represented in figure \ref{fig:polesW2SBSICNH} for the NH SIC.
+The rate of the first reduced unstable resonance, represented in red, is always 0 and is associated with the unit vector, which is by construction a fixed point for the transition matrices.
+Next, the rates of the first five secondary eigenvalues are represented in blue to help following their evolution.
+In addition, the time scale given by minus the inverse of the real part of the rate of the leading reduced unstable resonance is also given in the upper-right corner of figure \ref{fig:polesW2SBSICNH}.